msantos/erlang-libvirt/README.md

 ## WARNING

     The libvirt API is not safe.
+It is huge, inconsistent and error prone.

-    Aside from being needlessly huge and error prone, the API is
+    The current implementation calls all libvirt functions in a thread so the Erlang VM will not block.
+If libvirt blocks, the caller will receive an error immediately ({error, eagain}).
+This means only one call from a single Erlang VM into libvirt can be running at any time.

-    inconsistent: some functions require memory to be freed for one type of resource but not for other resource types.
-Some functions are blocking and will block the Erlang scheduler.
-Inconsistencies between the same functions for different resources and the sheer size of the API mean that there will be mistakes.
+    These bindings have not been heavily tested, are still under development and will undergo many changes.

 ## HOW TO BUILD IT